ajh1143/Largest_Value/README.md

 A) Original list, the number of elements contained, and the average value

-B) Processed list, the number of elements contained, and the average vaue
+B) Processed list, the number of elements contained, and the average value

 C) The Max value of the original list